 - Optional fashion illustrations*

-*A surcharge is applied to complex styles for all services.
+*A surcharge applies to complex styles for all services.
 Hourly fees applied for additional hours of all services at $165 per hour

 The Value of Digital Fashion Design Sketches

 There was a time when all fashion designing was done by hand.
-Even today, there are renowned fashion illustrators hired by major design houses to create beautiful, abstract illustrations of their designs.
+Even today, renowned fashion illustrators hired by major design houses create beautiful, abstract illustrations of their designs.

-While creating highly stylized illustrations by hand is a worthwhile and potentially profitable skill, it’s not necessary for producing technical fashion sketches.
+While creating highly stylized illustrations by hand is a worthwhile and potentially profitable skill, it’s unnecessary to produce technical fashion sketches.
 These days, creating digital fashion designs has become much more streamlined and accessible.

 Adobe Illustrator is the standard program for drafting fashion sketches and flats.
 Using this program makes it easy to draft life-like designs, add colors and textures, and save templates for future use.
-The Illustrator app costs $20.99 per month for general users or if you’re an educator or student, $19.99 a month for the entire Adobe Suite.
-Though this price may seem a bit steep for designers on a budget, it’s well worth it if you plan on producing multiple clothing lines a year.
+The Illustrator app costs $20.99 per month for general users or, if you’re an educator or student, $19.99 a month for the entire Adobe Suite.
+This price may seem a bit steep for designers on a budget.
+However, it’s well worth it if you plan on producing multiple clothing lines a year.